01 of 08

 Removing the Membrane

-The membrane is a thin skin-like layer on the bone side of the ribs.
+The membrane is a thin skin-like layer on the bone side of the ribs known as silver skin.
 The membrane keeps out the flavor of the barbecue rub and the smoke, turning the ribs into a hard material that even the sharpest teeth won't be able to penetrate.
 Removing the membrane can be a bit of a challenge, but it really improves the quality of your beef ribs.

 It is easiest to remove the membrane if you can keep it intact.
 This means using a blunt knife, not a sharp knife.
 Appropriate knives include a butter knife, kitchen knife, or even a clean screwdriver.
 Slide the knife between the membrane and the bone gently.
 Work it around to loosen the membrane as much as possible.
 Once some of it has loosened, grab the membrane with a paper towel and start working it away from the meat and bones.
 Some racks will give up the membrane easily, while others are more difficult.
 You just have to work with it.Continue to 5 of 8 below.